 The Special Secret Surprise

-I have good news and bad news.
-First, the bad news, it's still going to cost money, whichever you choose.
+For everyone that still pays per credit, I have good news and bad news.
+First, the bad news, it's still going to cost money, whichever plugin you use to regenerate the thumbnails.
 The good news is, if you got this far, you're eligible for a huge discount (66%).
 And here's how to get it:

 Before you start regenerating thumbnails, check your account balance in the EWWW IO plugin status box.
 Write down your current usage.
 Then, when the regenerate process is complete, check the balance again.
 Send us those two numbers, and ask for a "thumb regen" discount (contact form below).